Plumbing Tips for Homeowners: How does Home Plumbing Work?

 - It can be extra-perilous if a leak occurs when you're away from home!
 Look for products that offer wireless sensing, as this technology sends an alert to your smartphone and instantly shuts off your water in the event you have a water leak.

-Learn more about how to protect your home from plumbing problems and yourself from sudden, unexpected home repair expenses here, or call 1-888-733-1683.
+Learn more about how to protect your home from plumbing problems and yourself from sudden, unexpected home repair expenses with our plumbing protection plans, or call (855) 334-3577.

 Protection from the Unexpected